 Donald Dunner has worked in all phases of patent law, including prosecution, licensing, litigation, validity and infringement studies, and counseling.
-He has vast technical experience in the areas of chemical engineering, chemistry, biotechnology, and pharmaceuticals.
+He has vast technical experience in chemical engineering, chemistry, biotechnology, and pharmaceuticals.

-- Most notable cases involved the complete reversal of $80 million jury verdict for Mattel’s Hot WheelsTM toys and the successful argument of the largest ($290 million) patent verdict sustained on appeal in i4i v.
+- Most notable cases include the complete reversal of $80 million jury verdict for Mattel’s Hot WheelsTM toys and the successful argument of the second largest ($290 million) patent verdict sustained on appeal in i4i v.
 Microsoft.

 - Former examiner with the USPTO.